realuptime/PolyDetector/README.md

 ![alt tag](https://github.com/realuptime/PolyDetector/blob/main/Screen%20Shot%202021-02-10%20at%2013.19.53.png)

 # Motivation
-Originally I tried the approach of Alfredo Ferreira (https://web.ist.utl.pt/alfredo.ferreira/publications/12EPCG-PolygonDetection.pdf) and for lines in main.cpp it took more than 15 minutes plus a few matrixes with the size of number of vertives squared!
-I wonder why anyone would do that!
+Originally I tried the approach of Alfredo Ferreira (https://web.ist.utl.pt/alfredo.ferreira/publications/12EPCG-PolygonDetection.pdf) and for the lines from main.cpp it took more than 15 minutes!
+Plus that it uses a few matrixes with the size of the number of vertives squared!
+I consider that a naive approach.

+I kept the original idea of breaking the line segments by their intersections, but without the sweep line method.

-I considered that impossible to use, so I begun simplifying the algorithm using a the recursive function BuildCycle().
+While it is impossible to use, I begun simplifying the algorithm using a recursion algorightm (see function BuildCycle() ).

 It makes sure that no line segments are crossed (collinear) and that the polygon is convex.
-Plus that each line segment point is taken maximum 2 times.
+Plus that each line segment point is taken maximum 2 times (it is connected to another line segment).

-With a bit of care, the algo can be optimized at least ten times.
-I leave that as a homework ;)
+With a bit of care, the algo can be optimized at least ten times (remove recursion, precompute similar points using indices, ...), but I leave that as a homework ;)

+**PolyDetector** can be reused by taking advantage of the caching previously done (processed set, neighbors graph ...).

 ```
 bool PolyCycle::AddLineId(PolyDetector &pd, uint32_t id)